Janak Joshi

-Janak Joshi (born in Ahmedabad, India) is an American politician.
+Janak Joshi is an American politician and retired physician.
 From January 9, 2013, to January 11, 2017, Joshi represented District 16 at the Colorado House of Representatives.
 He previously served a two-year term in the District 14 seat from January 12, 2011, until January 9, 2013.

+Joshi was a candidate in the Republican primary for Colorado's 8th congressional district in the 2024 election.
+He was defeated by Gabe Evans.

 Education

 Joshi earned his MS from the University of Northern Colorado and his MD from Gujarat University.